 Map and compass (GPS optional)

-Warm top/jacket – even on a really warm day I make sure I’ve got a fleece or warm jacket in my bag ready to pull on.
+Even on a really warm day I make sure I’ve got a fleece or warm jacket in my bag ready to pull on.
 When you reach a summit it can be a lot windier than lower down the slopes, or when I stop for lunch I soon cool down, so pulling it on keeps me warm until I get going again.
-Sometimes it stays in the bag for the whole day…but at least I know it’s there if and when I need it.
+Sometimes it stays in the rucksack for the whole day…but at least I know it’s there if and when I need it.

-Walking poles – not just for the older generation.
+Not just for the older generation.
 They help with balance when you’re crossing a stream, they reduce the pressure on the knees on descents and can help power you up hills, as well as tone the triceps!
 I started to use them five years ago and now I wouldn’t be without them.
 Always use two, not just the one, as with one, you’ll tend to lean into it therefore walking with a twisted spine which could result in aches or injury.
-Look out for a future blog on how to choose your poles.

-Headtorch – another one that people might think is over the top, but again, for its size and weight I just throw it in the bag ‘just in case’.
+Another one that people might think is over the top, but again, for its size and weight I just throw it in the rucksack ‘just in case’.
 And I have used it on occasions when I really hadn’t expected to.
 A route with more interesting places to stop and enjoy than you thought, a slower walking companion, an injury in the group…they can all mean you get back later than anticipated.
 Just knowing the headtorch is in the pack means that it’s not an issue when the sun goes down so it’s one less thing to worry about.

 All in all a 20 litre rucksack should be an ample size for a spring/summer/autumn day walk in the UK.
 And not be so heavy that you feel weighed down by it.
 In winter, I would add a few things – but I’ll talk about them in a future blog.